 Monica Admiral is an accompanist, pianist, and organist, with extensive experience working with soloists, adult and youth choirs, and smaller instrumental ensembles.
 She occasionally plays for local music theatre groups, and is accompanist of the Theatre Ancaster Chorus.
 She has also recorded two albums of music for solo piano: “Doxology” (2003), and “Keys to Christmas” (2007).
 Currently organist and choir director at Pioneer Memorial United Church in Hamilton, Monica works behind the scenes in Brantford’s performing arts community: volunteer for the Brantford Symphony Orchestra, past president of the Grand River Chorus, Brant Performing Arts, chair of the Brantford Cultural Advisory Committee, and chair of the Brantford Municipal Cultural Plan ad hoc committee.
 She is a chorister and accompanist of ARCADY.

-Rebecca Booker, piano, studied piano performance at Wilfrid Laurier University with Professor Leslie De’Ath, graduating in 2000.
-It was at Laurier that she caught the vocal accompaniment bug, and since then she has become an integral part of the Kitchener Waterloo music scene as a collaborative pianist.
-These days Becky can be found coaching voice students at the University of Waterloo, accompanying the Grand Philharmonic Children’s and Youth Choirs, Opera Laurier, the Arcady Ensemble, and the Gilbert and Sullivan Society.
-Over the years, Becky has also enjoyed playing for countless voice students, choirs, recordings, auditions, musical theatre productions, dance classes, and religious services.
+Becky Booker, studied piano performance at Wilfrid Laurier University with Professor Leslie De’Ath, graduating in 2000.
+It was at Laurier that she caught the vocal accompaniment bug, and since then she has become an integral part of the Kitchener Waterloo music scene as a collaborative pianist specializing in vocal accompaniment.
+These days Becky can be found coaching voice students at the University of Waterloo, accompanying the Grand Philharmonic Children’s and Youth Choirs, and directing music at Grace Mennonite Brethren Church.
+Over the past 15 years, Becky has also enjoyed playing for countless other community choirs, recordings, festivals, auditions, musical theatre productions, and dance classes.